Your Cart

 Peptide Storage: Preserving Quality and Stability

-The following table summarizes the ideal storage duration for different types of peptides:
+Below is a table summarising ideal storage durations for different types of peptides:

 Basic PeptidesUp to 48 months at -20°C2 - 8 weeks at 2-8°C